learn-co-curriculum/css-layout-types/README.md

 ### Layout Types

-Lets discuss the layout types: fixed (sometimes referred to as static), elastic, and fluid (sometimes referred to as liquid).
+Let's discuss CSS layout types: fixed (sometimes referred to as static), elastic, and fluid (sometimes referred to as liquid).

 #### Fixed (px)